kevinmstevens/MyCV/README.md

 ## License

+* n/a
-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+* This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details

 ## Acknowledgments

-Inspiration, code snippets, etc.
+* n/a